SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: APPENDIX A: GROUP AND REPRESENTATIONS

-The explicit expression of $S_{4}$ elements in different representations can be found in Ref.~\cite{Melo/2010}.
-The character table of $S_{4}$ group are shown in \hyperref[tab3]{Table 3}.
-The multiplication rules between various irreducible representations are shown in Eq.~\eqref{eq:rule}, and when taking into account of the generators \textit{S} and \textit{T} in different representations, we can straightforwardly obtain the decomposition of the product representations.
-The product rules of $S_{4}$ group, with $\psi_{i}$, $\varphi_{i}$ as the elements of the first and second representation of the product, respectively, are given in detail as follows
+The character table of $S_{4}$ group are shown in \hyperref[tab3]{Table 3} and the multiplication rules between various irreducible representations are shown in Eq.~\eqref{eq:rule}.
+Taking into account of the generators \textit{S} and \textit{T} in different representations, one may obtain the representation matrices of all elements.
+The explicit expressions of $S_{4}$ elements in different representations can be found in Refs.~\cite{Melo/2010,Ding/2010S4}, especially the subgroups of $S_{4}$ are thorough classified in~\cite{Ding/2010S4}.
+In this basis we can straightforwardly obtain the decomposition of the product representations and the Clebsch-Gordan factors.
+To be specific the product rules of $S_{4}$ group, with $\psi_{i}$, $\varphi_{i}$ as the elements of the first and second representation of the product, respectively, are given as follows

 The product rules with two-dimensional representation are as follows:

 and the product rules with three-dimensional representation are as follows

 \end{appendix} \begin{appendix} {{B}\thesection\arabic{equation}}